Optimal estimation for regression discontinuity design with binary outcomes: Our minimax estimator and its properties

-Hence, we can reduce the ($n+1$)-dimensional maximization problem in (\ref{minimax_problem_2}) to a one-dimensional problem with the single parameter $\theta_0$ as in the following theorem: \begin{theorem} Suppose that $\sum_{i=1}^n w_i \leq 1$ and $w_i \geq 0$ for all $i$.
+where the second inequality follows from the reverse triangle inequality.
+Hence, we can reduce the ($n+1$)-dimensional maximization problem in (\ref{minimax_problem_2}) to a one-dimensional problem with a single parameter $\theta_0$, as in the following theorem. \begin{theorem} Suppose that $\sum_{i=1}^n w_i \leq 1$ and $w_i \geq 0$ for all $i$.
 Then, we have

 \end{theorem}